"Wilderness is the lens to looks into your soul" ~ Robert Griego.

 |"A Top Gun moment" ~ Highway 60, somewhere out in New Mexico|

 I remember on a trip to Denali National Park in Alaska with our grand kids, Evan and Kai, when the park ranger asked, "What is wilderness?"
 We all had our interpretations and now I think about her words a bit more.
-"What is wilderness Robert."
+"What is wilderness, Robert."
 I see it, but what is it.
 I'm a bit confused with my own challenge to my self, but I know it to be important.
 We'll see.

 Aldo Leopold understood "...That ethics direct individuals to cooperate with each other for the mutual benefit of all.
 One of his philosophical achievements was the idea that this ‘community’ should be enlarged to include non-human elements such as soils, waters, plants, and animals, “or collectively: the land.”
-“That land is a community is the basic concept of ecology, but that land is to be loved and respected is an extension of ethics....”
+“That the land is a community is the basic concept of ecology, but that the land is to be loved and respected is an extension of ethics....”

 I will think more about his words of ethics and my own relationships with nature in the rides and adventures ahead.
 I promise.

-Up ahead are a small group of houses, and the road sign that reads Horse Springs.
+Up ahead are a small group of houses and the road sign that reads Horse Springs.
 On this trip, I have seen many signs with the words Springs included -- Peach Springs, Mountain Springs, Buck Springs, Deer Springs, Warner Springs, Hot Springs, Hidden Springs, and a few more that I can't remember.
 I think I like Horse Springs the best.
 It is in the middle of New Mexico and just this side of 'nowhere.'

-I drop into the desert towards Safford, Arizona and the temperatures increases with each mile downward.
+I drop into the desert towards Safford, Arizona and the temperatures increase with each mile downward.
 I hope to reach Benson, Arizona where my friend, Fred Comaduran lives.
-Unfortunately, he is not home but I take a picture of my bike in front of his house which has the American Flag high on a pole with a another flag below it that reads, "Seabees."
+Unfortunately, he is not home but I take a picture of my bike in front of his house which has the American Flag high on a pole with another flag below it that reads, "Seabees."
 I know the Comadurans' are a proud military family.
 I'll ask Fred more about that on another visit.

 I've got time and I find myself looking at a mural in downtown Benson.
 "A guy passing by simply says, if you like this one, go down the road and check out the Muriel painted, by a painter, walking away."
 A bit confused, I ride over to the wall that he described.